 If the signal is unknown, its mask cannot be updated during the detection.
 If the signal is identified and has all signs of safety it can be added to the Known Signals table first.
 Then its mask can be updated.
-Please read "Adding signals to the Known Signals table".
+Please read "Adding signals to the Known Signals table" on page 53.